How Does Deep Learning Work Within AI?

 The concept of deep learning dates back to the 1940s, but it became more prominent in the 1980s with the development of backpropagation algorithm and the resurgence of neural network research.
 However, due to limitations in computing power and available data, progress in deep learning was slow.
 Breakthroughs occurred in the 2000s with the introduction of powerful GPUs and large datasets, allowing for more complex and accurate deep learning models.

-See also How Does AI Interpret Human Language?
+See also How Does AI Contribute To Scientific Research?

 Components of deep learning